wenxic0248/sep10-freedom-project/blog/entry02.md

 ## EDP(Engineering Design Process)
 im currently on step 3 im trying to find possible solutions to my topics as of right.Something i can do to stop this issue for my topic is to tell people abouyt these cooking technology and how it is very impactful/useful for cooking in your kitchen or find someway to advertise all of these cooking technology so morre people are aware of this.

+### skills
+some skills that i learned was Organization and Consideration

+### Organization
+I learned this skill as i used to be a very messy person always losing stuff and make work most of the time was hard to read so over time i learned to place my stuff in a neater way as i used more folders to hold my stuff so i can know which folder had the material that i needed for that subject.
+Also started to make my work neater as i improved my handwriting and formatting in google docs and etc.

 [Previous](entry01.md) | [Next](entry03.md)